OllieJones/fast-woo-order-lookup/readme.txt

 = What's the fix? =

 Build a trigram lookup table, maintain it, and use it for the queries.

+= How much space does the trigram lookup table take? =

+It takes about 5KiB per order, as MariaDB / MySQL database storage, counting both data and indexes.
+So, if your site has a million orders, the table will take something like 5GiB.

+= How long does it take to generate trigram lookup table? =

+When you activate the plugin, it starts generating the table in the background.
+Everything continues as normal while the plugin is generating the table.

+Generating the table seems to take about ten seconds (in the background) for every thousand orders.

+= Does it work with High Performance Order Storage (HPOS)? =

+**Yes**.

+= Does it work with pre-HPOS order storage? =

+**Yes**.

 = The lookup table seems to be out of date.
 I can't find recent orders.
 What do I do? =